Prostatic artery embolization: Potential adverse events

-The most common adverse effects include acute urinary retention, rectal bleeding, pain, blood in the urine/sperm, and urinary tract infection.
+The most common adverse effects include acute urinary retention, temporary rectal bleeding, pain, blood in the urine/sperm, and urinary tract infection.
 Serious complications are rare (0.3%), and include arterial dissection, bladder wall ischemia, and persistent urinary tract infection.
-Moreover, a post-embolization syndrome, consisting of pain, mild fever, malaise, nausea, vomiting and night sweats, is commonly observed after the procedure, and is treated with NSAIDS and other forms of analgesia.
+Post-embolization syndrome, consisting of pain, mild fever, malaise, nausea, vomiting, and night sweats, is sometimes observed after the procedure and is treated with NSAIDs and other forms of analgesia.

-One single-center prospective study reported an overall complication rate up to 20.6%, with mostly minor complications including hematospermia, diarrhea, and urethral trauma from foley insertion, with one major complication of UTI requiring intravenous antibiotics.